brentvervaet/RealDealMeal/README.md

 ## Data Source

 All recipe data comes from the public TheMealDB v1 API (`https://www.themealdb.com/api/json/v1/1/`).
-Only read operations are performed; no user-generated content is sent.

 ## Requirements

-* macOS with Xcode 15 or newer (Swift 5.9+)
+* macOS with Xcode 16 or newer
-* iOS 17 simulator or device (older may work but not explicitly targeted yet)
+* iOS 18 simulator or device (older may work)
 * Network access

 ## Getting Started

 1. Clone the repository.
-2. Open `RealDealMeal.xcodeproj` (or the workspace if you later add SwiftPM packages).
+2. Open `RealDealMeal.xcodeproj`.
-3. Select an iOS Simulator (e.g. iPhone 16) and press Run.
+3. Select an iOS Simulator (e.g. iPhone 16 Pro) and press Run.

 No API key setup required (TheMealDB free tier endpoints are used).